-DATE OF MAILING This proxy statement and the form of proxy are first being mailed or provided to shareholders on or about [ ], 2020.
+This proxy statement and the form of proxy are first being mailed or

-\IMPORTANT NOTICE REGARDING COVID-19 AND PROCEDURES FOR THE ANNUAL MEETING:
+IMPORTANT NOTICE REGARDING COVID-19 AND PROCEDURES FOR THE ANNUAL MEETING:

 At this time, the Company plans to conduct the meeting in person.
 However, in light of the continuing coronavirus (COVID-19) pandemic, the Annual Meeting will be conducted in strict compliance with limitations on public gatherings mandated by state and local authorities and other preventive measures recommended by public health experts.
 We recognize that certain shareholders have made it a tradition to attend our Annual Meeting, sometimes traveling great distances and incurring expense to do so.
-We want to ensure that such shareholders fully understand that because of the pandemic, the Annual Meeting this year will be very different than in years past and urge them to fully consider this before attending in person.
+We want to ensure that such shareholders fully understand that because of the pandemic, the Annual Meeting this year will be very different from years past and urge them to fully consider this before attending in person.